As a living museum, we maintain careful records on each plant in the Arboretum's collection. These records include:

 The Arboretum's documented plant collections are used by researchers in a variety of fields.
 Recent studies have focused on natural pest control methods, DNA analysis of evolutionary relationships among plant groups, plant susceptibility to disease, genome classification, and plant-insect interactions.
 Other researchers study the wildlife in the Arboretum, the water quality in the creek, the history of the site, or the ways people use the gardens.

-For more information about conducting research at the Arboretum, contact our Director of Collections, Mary Burke at (530) 752-3150 or email@example.com.
+For more information about conducting research at the Arboretum and Public Garden, please email email@example.com.